Election Worker Application

-First let me thank you for your interest in becoming a Precinct Election Official (PEO).
-The purpose of this orientation is to provide you with the basic terminology and functions surrounding Precinct Election Official duties.
-This information will help you make the decision as to whether or not being a Precinct Election Official is right for you.
+Thank you for your interest in becoming an Election Worker!
+This information will help you make the decision as to whether or not being a Election Worker is right for you.

-The ultimate goal of every election is to ensure that we remain a “government of the people, by the people, for the people".
+The primary objective of every election is to uphold our commitment to being a "government of the people, by the people, for the people."

-Your participation is essential to ensure each voter experiences a positive, impartial, and open environment, instilling confidence in the election process, and in the privacy and security of their vote.
+Your involvement is crucial in ensuring that every voter encounters a fair, unbiased, and transparent environment, fostering trust in the electoral process and in the confidentiality and security of their vote.

 Respectfully,